dennisshevtsov/composable/README.md

 ## About Project
 The project contains implementations of two model binders.
-- `ComposableModelBinder` allows to combine data in one model from different source: the body, the route and the query string to the HTTP request.
+- `ComposableModelBinder` allows to combine data in one model from different source: the body, the route and the query string of the HTTP request.
 - `PatchableModelBinder` allows to access the list of properties which were passed in the HTTP request. `PatchableModelBinder` inherits `ComposableModelBinder`.

 ## How to use